 - What will the rack heat be at when you heat it?

-Especially thinking about rack heat can be quite difficult.
-Personally, I always think about where in a fight I will start a module and then set the starting rack heat there.
-If it is at the start of the fight, rack heat will be nearly 0 %, while when at the end you are looking at 100% most of the time.
+All this combined can generate an optimal module layout.
+Defining what you are going to heat when is already pretty complicated.
+Personally, I always think about where in a fight I will start a module and then set the starting rack heat there and assume I only heat it once.
+If it is at the start of the fight, rack heat will be nearly 0 %, while when at the end you are looking at 100% most of the time, that way it is somewhat manageable.

 Based on this I made a Simulating Spreadsheet this essentially just calculates the rack heat for up to 30 cycles and then spits out the summed up value of all their chances so that you can see if the modules are going to be crisp at that point, and mess around with their sequence.